Should You Really Own a Car?

 Right now, the average price for a new car is around $34,000, according to Kelley Blue Book, making the average car payment around $500 a month.
 If this seems high, a lease payment may appeal: On average, it’s $200 a month less.

-How much do those add up to?
 The average annual insurance premium varies by state, but it was roughly $910 in 2014, according to Quadrant Information Services.
-The cost of parking is the other biggie for many people in cities, says NerdWallet’s Amy Danise — though it’s worth noting that if you’re living and working in a city, the cost of parking is partially offset by reduced fuel costs due to your shorter commute.
+The cost of parking is the other biggie for many people in cities, says NerdWallet’s Amy Danise—though it’s worth noting that if you’re living and working in a city, the cost of parking is partially offset by reduced fuel costs due to your shorter commute.
 Similarly, maintenance costs will depend on the vehicle.
 If you commute to work, AAA says you can expect about $57 in total vehicle expenses per 100 miles.
 To get a more tailored estimate for all of the above, use a calculator like Edmunds.com’s True Cost to Own.

 Can You Live Without One?

 If you currently own a car and want to see if it’s cheaper to ditch the wheels, then start experimenting.
 Once you’ve figured out your cost of ownership, you could use the fare estimate tools offered by many ridesharing services to see how the monthly cost would compare.
-But to really get a sense for how costs differ — and to see if it suits your lifestyle — then you might try leaving your car in the garage for a month and test your other options.
+But to get a sense of how costs differ—and to see if it suits your lifestyle—then you might try leaving your car in the garage for a month and test your other options.
 Conversely, if you don’t own a car, then track how much you’re spending on transportation each month and start comparing it to the average ownership costs listed above.